kauefraga/learn-sessions/README.md

 - Turn it into a middleware/plugin
 - Make it a service and use repository instead of direct database connection

+About the project:

+- Create front end and integrate with the API

 ## 📝 License